KraoESPfan1n/Loading-Screen-Bloxstrap/README.md

 ### Preparation

-1. Ensure you have the `installer.py` file on your computer.
-2. Have a video file ready that you want to use as a loading screen.
+- Ensure you have the `installer.py` file on your computer.- Have a video file ready that you want to use as a loading screen.

 ### Running the Script